Maine motorcyclist killed in head-on crash in Canaan - NewsBreak

 Jackman road reopens after washout causes 143-mile-long detour

-JACKMAN (WGME) -- Route 6/15 in Jackman has reopened after heavy rainfall washed it out and forced its closure, causing the MaineDOT to put a 143-mile-long detour in place.
+Route 6/15 in Jackman has reopened after heavy rainfall washed it out and forced its closure, causing the MaineDOT to put a 143-mile-long detour in place.
 Maine DOT crews worked Tuesday and Wednesday to get Route 6/15 reopened.
-The MaineDOT says after two days of heavy rain,...
+The MaineDOT says after two days of heavy rain, a section of...

 foxbangor.com